Born to Be Bad (album): Critical reception

-Born to Be Bad received generally mixed reviews from critics.A Cash Box reviewer called the album a "polished package of their inimitable rock and roll", and that the album is "chock-full of AOR gems".
+Born to Be Bad received generally positive reviews from critics.A Cash Box reviewer called the album a "polished package of their inimitable rock and roll", and that the album is "chock-full of AOR gems".
 Steve Newton of The Georgia Straight wrote "When it comes to party-time, rockin' blues, few people deliver with the same kind of no-frills, honest urgency as George Thorogood.
 Well, the bad-ass guitar ace from Wilmington, Delaware, has come through with another sturdy collection of originals and classic blues covers that should keep his constantly growing legion of fans more than satisfied."
 Billboard magazine wrote that "there isn't much that's new or original in the music", but that "Thorogood's hearty performance style and cadre of loyal fans, should win him a slot high on the charts."
 The Gavin Reports Ron Fell says "The album at hand is mostly a collection of high-spirited covers of rockin' blues from Memphis and beyond.
 And they're not just covers.
 They lend integrity to the oldies by toughening them up, not by making them contemporary."
 RPM writes "A potent combination of originals and covers, the album's an uncompromising example of a man sticking to his roots, complimenting the masters emotion with is own firebrand enthusiasm."

 George Thorogood considers Born to Be Bad and Ride 'Til I Die the best albums he ever made.